yishn/wasm-react/README.md

 React is one of the most popular UI framework for JS with a thriving community and lots of libraries written for it.
-Standing on the shoulder of giants, you can write complex frontend applications with Rust.
+Standing on the shoulder of giants, you will be able to write complex frontend applications with Rust.

 ### Goals